 4. Parental responsibilities

 After separating, you can decide how to make significant decisions about your children.
 Under BC law, these decisions are called parental responsibilities.
-You and the other parent might agree to make these decisions together or have them made by one parent only.
+You and the other parent might agree to make these decisions together or only have them made by one parent.
 For example, they include decisions about things like:

 - where the children will live,